Last updated:

 An Example of Accounting Fraud Involving Receivables

-One of the most common receivables fraud schemes is lapping.
+One of the most common receivables fraud schemes is lapping, and it has a way of hiding in plain sight.

 Other Common Types of Accounts Receivable Fraud